 The building is topped by a dome that stands out from the relief of the city and its rooftop is one of the viewpoints in national monuments of Lisbon with a beautiful view.

-Situated in one of the most beautiful squares in the world, the Praça do Comércio Triumphal Arch has been since 2013 one of the unavoidable viewpoints of Lisbon that attracts both locals and foreigners.
+Situated in one of the most beautiful squares in the world, the Triumphal Arch of Praça do Comércio has been since 2013 one of the unavoidable viewpoints of Lisbon that attracts both locals and foreigners.

 This is a construction that results from the reconstruction of the city after the earthquake of 1755.
 Finishing the monumental square off with an arch was planned since the first day, but the definitive project was only concluded and inaugurated in 1873, more than 100 years after the dreadful tragedy.